-When we read Luke 15 we come to this passage of a story of two sons.
-One is a shameful son who ask for his inheritance before his father dies to burn it on shameful living.
-And you have another son who serves faithfully with his father.
+When we read Luke 15, we come to this passage of a story of two sons.
+One is a shameful son who asks for his inheritance before his Father dies to burn it on shameful living.
+And you have another son who serves faithfully with his Father.

-If you have spent any time in the church you have heard this story.
-But the more I read this passage the more I see how our Father God wants to relate to us and how we relate to Him.
+If you have spent any time in the church, you have heard this story.
+But the more I read this passage, the more I see how our Father God wants to relate to us and how we relate to Him.
 It shows how our Father views us and how we view Him.
-It exposes His heart for us and exposes the true nature of our hearts to ourselves.
+It exposes His heart for us and reveals the true nature of our hearts to ourselves.

 We have a loving Father who deeply loves His children.
-But some of us failed so much, so openly we feel that we should not even be called a sons, but treated like a slaves.
+But some of us failed so much that we feel that we should not even be called sons but treated like slaves.
 Others of us publicly are called sons and have no seen fault but hidden in our hearts we carry a relationship that functions more like a slave with his master.

-One entering in repentance to the Father.
-The other avoiding a celebration with the Father.
+One is entering in repentance to the Father.
+The other is avoiding a celebration with the Father.

-One asking to be a slave.
-The other living like one.
+One is asking to be a slave—the other is living like one.

 Where do you see yourself?
 Are you a son or a slave?
 Where are you standing with our Father?

-Wherever you stand I do pray you would walk with me on this path of intimacy going deeper in our relationship with our Father.
-For sure down this path there will be times where we will need to let go of things through repentance.
+Wherever you stand, I pray you would walk with me on this path of intimacy, going deeper in our relationship with our Father.
+For sure, down this path, there will be times when we will need to let go of things through repentance.
 We must understand that with intimacy comes exposure.
-Anything that is hidden will be brought into the light.
-But their will be acceptance.
+Anything hidden will be brought into the light.
+But there will be acceptance.
 We will have no greater joy than in the loving arms of our Father.